MilanTodorovic/LibraryProject/README.md

 I am extremely happy about teh fact, that it can send Emails through our local host and show a progressbar (which is a seperate process, using multiprocessing and queues) of the number of sent Emails.<br>
 It has a big number of error checking and prevention from breaking (mostly by the user).

+<h1>Updates</h1>
+<h2>Version 1.3</h2>
+Some radical changes in the structure of the Main.py file.
+The Window class broke down into multiple classes, each for every individual ttk.Notebook frame.
+This might result in some bugs, but I hope it won't.